This chart is doubled sided. Click on each side below to read in more detail. Also available to purchase here

-From our newly updated Koanga Garden Guide.
+An excerpt taken from the updated Koanga Garden Guide.

 We can speak from vast experience that this is AMAZING!!!
 She makes it then just add’s it to her fresh baked beans and BAM!
 Amazingness!
 It’s also perfect with scrambled eggs for a quick and easy lunch!

 2kgs eggplants, any kind